...and how they helped me succeed in product strategy.

 Number 3: Not knowing your core values.

 Learning your core values is the most powerful tool you have in this world.
 Straying from them is the most damaging.
 I would encourage everyone to take the time to learn their core values.
 Brené Brown has a free guide here.
 At times you may be asked to do things that go against your personal core values and these are the moments that change us.
 A leader stands unwavering, knowing that whatever the outcome, they can feel secure in that they stood true to themselves.
-There have been very few instances I have wavered, but rest assured, when I did, those moments because the most damaging to my sense of self and as a result, non-negotiable in the future.
+There have been very few instances I have wavered, but rest assured, when I did, those moments became the most damaging to my sense of self and as a result, non-negotiable in the future.

 Is your product staying true to your company's core values?
 Do you clearly defined company and core values?
 Are all your interactions and messaging aligned?
 Successful products stay true to their values and believe me it shows.